Gautamhirawat/R-language/README.md

 DAY 1 {
 02/01/2024 i have uploded Basic.R in this i have talked about variable , list , matrix , dataframe or table , and if/else statement . tomorrow i will update this file and add some new topics .
 }

+DAY 2 {
+04/01/2024 I learned to create a line graph in which a smaple exell file is uploaed in such a way that a heading on top and all the column is filled with the values to put in graph .. tommorw i am going to make new changes in that file ... app_excel_lineplot.R
+}